Park Tae-joon: The tie with steel

-Park Taejoon went to Lyamabuk Middle School.
+Park went to Lyamabuk Middle School.
 He was mobilized into steel manufacture service during the second world war.
 It was his first encounter with steel.
 At that time, the director of the workplace noticed that he had a talent for the sintering process.

-Relationship with Park Chung-hee
+Relationship with Park Chung Hee

-The relationship with Park Chung-hee (3rd President of South Korea) started from 1947 when they were in the military.
-Junghui Park, who was a company commander and also an instructor of ballistics, carefully observed Park Taejoon's behavior because he was good at mathematics and followed his own strict rules.
-He had become distant from Junghui Park since his graduation.
+The relationship with Park Chung Hee (3rd President of South Korea) started from 1947 when they were in the military.
+Park Chung Hee, who was a company commander and also an instructor of ballistics, carefully observed Park Taejoon's behavior because he was good at mathematics and followed his own strict rules.
+He had become distant from Park Chung Hee since his graduation.
 Their relationship started again 10 years later when he had worked in the Headquarters of the Army as a colonel.
 At the same time, Junghui Park had been assigned as a commander of logistics support base asked Park Taejoon to assist him as the chief of staff.

-In spring of 1961, Park Chung-hee had prepared a military coup, which is well known as the 5.16 military coup, with some officers.
+In spring of 1961, Park Chung Hee had prepared a military coup, which is well known as the 5.16 military coup, with some officers.
 Many commanders, including Jongpil Kim participated in the 5.16 military coup.

-Two months after the success of 5.16 military coup, Park Chung-hee assigned Park Taejoon as a chief secretary of chairman on nation reconstruction council.
-In September, Park Chung-hee assigned him as a chief member of commerce and industry division on nation reconstruction council.
-Park Taejoon had always accompanied Park Chung-hee on every business trip.
+Two months after the success of 5.16 military coup, Park Chung Hee assigned Park Taejoon as a chief secretary of chairman on nation reconstruction council.
+In September, Park Chung Hee assigned him as a chief member of commerce and industry division on nation reconstruction council.
+Park Taejoon had always accompanied Park Chung Hee on every business trip.

-In 1963, Taejoon Park and Junghui Park became civilians.
-Since Junghui Park had taken part in politics, many commanders who had followed him had also taken part in politics, except Taejoon Park who turned to be a businessman.
-At the end of this year, Taejoon Park was assigned CEO of the Korean Tungsten.
+In 1963, Park Taejoon and Park Junghui became civilians.
+Since Junghui Park had taken part in politics, many commanders who had followed him had also taken part in politics, except Park Taejoon, who turned to be a businessman.
+At the end of this year, Park Taejoon was assigned CEO of the Korean Tungsten.
 He had changed the company from deficit to surplus.
-In 1967, Park Taejoon got special command to establish Pohang Iron & Steel Co. from president Junghui Park and was assigned as CEO of Pohang Iron & Steel Co. in 1978.
+In 1967, Park Taejoon got special command to establish Pohang Iron & Steel Co. from president Park Junghui and was assigned as CEO of Pohang Iron & Steel Co. in 1978.

-After the Death of president Junghui Park, Park Taejoon volunteered to be the guardian of the son of president Park, Jiman Park.
+After the death of president Park Chung Hee, Park Taejoon volunteered to be the guardian of the son of president Park, Park Jiman.
 Park Taejoon supported him when he tried to take over Samyang Industries.